 An example that we like to apply in development for landing pages:

 A hero with a background image is useful in a desktop environment, but not in a mobile environment.
 On mobile, the image displays so small that it is of little or no use, and can even interfere with readability.
 So, it makes sense to replace the image with a background color for readability.

 When you browse a web page, the DOM (Document Object Model) loads.
 That DOM tree is built based on the HTML code.
 The page will start to display, but not all elements are available in the browser yet; they will load one by one.

 So every page is (typically) fully loaded and displayed.
-Even if you are only reading the top lines of text, your browser will try to load the entire page including all style sheets, scripts, images, video, etc. In a linear way.
+Even if you are only reading the top lines of text, your browser will try to load the entire page, including all style sheets, scripts, images, videos, etc. In a linear way.

 A solution to this is to load scripts asyncronically, so they can't lead to a blocking page.
 The page may not look 100% correct at first, but a script error will not stop rendering:

 There is also deferred loading.
 This ensures the script is loaded directly after the DOM in an order you specify in your code:

 Also, check out the possibility to load the script at the end of your page just before the </body> tag.

 Please note.
 Test thoroughly if you want to load your script and CCS's asynchronically, deferred or at the end.
 Moving scripts can cause a function to be called upon that hasn't been loaded yet.